No upcoming conferences scheduled, but please check out our upcoming Speaker events!

 October 4, 2019; 9:00am-1:15pm

-The Thompson Center is excited to be putting on an event looking at renewable energy production in Wisconsin.
-Panelists will include representatives of both public and private organizations as well as some academics.
-Specifically the conference will examine what opportunities and challenges are present in building up Wisconsin’s renewable energy capacity, and how the state can optimize the use of its existing renewable energy resources.
-Sharon Jacobs of the University of Colorado Law School and author of “The Energy Prosumer” will be our Keynote speaker for this event over a free lunch.
+The Thompson Center held the first event of a three-part series on renewable energy production in Wisconsin entitled “What is Wisconsin’s Energy Strategy?”
+The conference examined opportunities and challenges for expanding Wisconsin’s renewable energy capacity, and ways the state can optimize its existing renewable energy resources.
+Sharon Jacobs of the University of Colorado Law School and author of “The Energy Prosumer” served as the keynote speaker.

 Friday, September 20th, 2019; 10:50am-3:15pm